tammy-uncc/ITCS6162KDDGroup4/README.md

 ### Problem Understanding
 The problem starts with the question, are there any lifestyle factors that could be changed to reduce or eliminate the onset of Alzheimer's?
 It is one thing to be able to identify if someone can be diagnosed with Alzheimer's but quite the other to understand what we can do to prevent or even delay the onset of the disease.
+We are considering lifestyle factors to be those things we can change such as; BMI, Smoking, Alcohol Consumption, Physical Activity, Diet Quality, and Sleep Quality.
+We might also include such things as cholesterol but there typically the result of a quality diet, which is already represented.

 #### Relevant Domain
-Here are some links relative to the topic.
+We provided some links for further reading.

 https://www.cdc.gov/aging/publications/features/lower-your-dementia-risk/index.html